Apollo AI Assistant: Find, Score, Engage

 Check the active scoring model

-Confirm which people score and company score should guide search, sorting, list triage, and rep task prioritization.
+Confirm which people score and company score should guide search, sorting, list triage, and task prioritization.

 Copied